Capstone Connect Student Project Matching Site

 Capstone projects are a hub for integrative, experiential, and team-driven learning.

 Capstone is a MEng degree requirement.
 The goal of each project is to develop a technical solution that addresses an industry, market, or social need.
 Over the course of two semesters, full-time and continuing part-time (in their last year of the program) MEng students will work in teams of three to five students, where they develop effective leadership, communication, project management, and teaming skills.
 Teams will have support from a faculty or industry advisor as they progress through their capstone project.
-This experience provides students an opportunity to apply what they are learning in the classroom to a real world project, with multiple stakeholders, while preparing them for their next career opportunity.
+This experience allows students to apply classroom learning to real-world challenges involving multiple stakeholders, while building skills that prepare them for their next career opportunity.

 Capstone Final Project List

-We will be excited to share the final list of capstone project offerings for the upcoming 2025-26 academic year in July.
+We are excited to share the final list of capstone project offerings for the upcoming academic year in the AY25-26 Project Marketplace.
+We have 100+ projects tailored for each student’s home department.

-- Click on individual hyperlinks to see a full description of each project proposal, and video recordings from the project advisors – resources created to help students learn more about the projects.
+- Click on individual hyperlinks to see a full description of each project proposal, and some video recordings as well from project advisors – resources created to help students learn more about the projects.

 - Filter columns by Keywords, Project Scope, Accepting Students From to help narrow down projects of interest.